M4GNV5/PtrsStuff/README.md

 ## Scripts
 - `ncchat.ptrs`: Chat server you can connect to using netcat
 - `rconcat.ptrs`: Rcon client for connecting to e.g. Minecraft servers
-- `test.ptrs`: small test script for map, list, json and http libraries
+- `test.ptrs`: small test script for map, list, json, http and mutex libraries
 - `ircbot.ptrs`: A very basic IRC Bot that can advertise himself
 - `munchkin.ptrs`: IRC bot to play Munchkin Loot Letters